-Crucially, using the Temenos Banking Cloud enables EQ Bank to increase its energy efficiency and reduce its greenhouse gas emissions.
-By migrating its on-premise version of Temenos Transact onto the Temenos Banking Cloud, EQ Bank became the first bank in Canada to host its core banking system in the cloud.
+Crucially, using the Temenos banking cloud enables EQ Bank to increase its energy efficiency and reduce its greenhouse gas emissions.
+By migrating its on-premise version of Temenos core banking onto the Temenos banking cloud, EQ Bank became the first bank in Canada to host its core banking system in the cloud.

 Leading the way among Canadian banks

 Working with Temenos has also enabled EQ Bank to improve its ESG reporting and accountability.
 Accurate data on its infrastructure usage helps the Bank to build a complete picture of its environmental impact, which is now disclosed through a comprehensive Environmental, Social and Governance Performance report.

 “With the help of Temenos and Microsoft, we have calculated our full greenhouse gas emissions and increased our disclosure to the market.
 In 2021, we became the first Canadian Schedule I bank to measure and disclose our entire Scope 1, 2, and 3 emissions.
 We also achieved carbon neutrality for our Scope 1 and 2 emissions—proving that we are setting the agenda for sustainable banking disclosure in the sector.”Andrew Moor, Chief Executive Officer at EQ Bank

 Looking ahead to net zero